Spring Boot Application Performance Monitoring Using New Relic Tool

 # Set this attribute to false to turn off this behavior.

-auto_instrument: trueclass_transformer:
+auto_instrument: true

 # This instrumentation reports the name of the user principal returned from